sgmurphy/wordpress-plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.70 - 05/21/24 =
+* Added - Amazon Pay, Cash App, Revolut, Zip Pay, MobilePay can now be used as stand alone gateways.
+They can also be used in the Universal Payment Method.
+* Added - Support for recurring payments for iDEAL
+* Added - SEPA, ACH, and other payment methods added to the My Account > Add Payment Method page
+* Added - New payment notice for Apple Pay and GPay which provides improved instructions on checkout page.
+This must be enabled for all merchants that have used previous versions of the plugin.
+[Screenshot](https://imgur.com/aFD1Eq9d)
+* Added - Option to create Stripe customers for guest checkout. [https://wordpress.org/support/topic/create-a-stripe-customer-account-on-purchase/](https://wordpress.org/support/topic/create-a-stripe-customer-account-on-purchase/)
+* Updated - Consolidated code for smaller Javascript files
+* Updated - Improved ACH integration which now supports micro-deposit verification
+* Updated - If Afterpay/Clearpay is disabled, don't show messaging either.
+The messaging relied on the Messaging Section settings but Afterpay should also be enabled before messaging shows.
 = 3.3.62 - 05/9/24 =
 * Added - Universal Payment Method integration
 * Added - Amazon Pay, Zip Pay, Cashapp, Revolut